 Once again, Snape dove into the boy's mind.

-A swirl of memories, moving round and round, still turbulent after getting ripped from the crevasse.
+A swirl of memories, still turbulent after getting ripped from the crevasse.
 Snape waited until the last image of the Dark Lord's face to pass before there was silence.
 He strolled through Potter's mind, finally reaching the small hole he had ripped open.
-To be fair to Potter (however much he hated doing so), the handiwork was good, even if it was subconsciously made.
+To be fair to Potter - however much he hated doing so - the handiwork was good, even if it was subconsciously made.

 It wasn't just a shelter for memories of the Dark Lord.
 It couldn't be.
 Eleven years didn't just disappear.

 A little flicker of red in the corner, stuck like gum to the walls.
 Gum so thick that there was no way Potter could have consciously formed it.
 He had just used to it to hide memories of the Dark Lord – but it had been subconsciously formed to hide something else.

 Quietly, Severus slipped once again out of Potter's mind.